woo37830/engagemorecrm/README.md

 Tests can easily be run by typing 'rake' but please note that they do take a while to run!
 Alternatively, you can see the test build status over at our [travis page](http://travis-ci.org/fatfreecrm/fat_free_crm)

+## Enhancements Status

+1. Branded as EngageMoreCRM.
+2. Added Templates and Doables (Actions) to scaffolding.
+3. Copied Contact haml code into Messages.html.haml to begin to model the send text feature so that it updates the contacts comments when a text message is sent.
+    a.
+Presently need to develop a haml page that has the information to select and display the templates and then add a curl? method or ajax to send the text message to TextMagic and upon response finish adding the comment to the contact.

 ## Main contributors

 * [Michael Dvorkin (@michaeldv)](https://github.com/michaeldv) - Founding creator